buda-base/owl-schema/README.md

 # BDRC Ontology Schema

-This repository contains the files associated with the BDRC ontology schema.
+This repository contains the files associated with the BDRC OWL ontology.
 You can use [Protege](http://protege.stanford.edu/) to edit it.

-The `bdrc-migration.owl` ontology is used in the conversion from the XML metadata documents used in the legacy system.
+The `bdrc-migration.owl` ontology was used in the initial conversion from the XML metadata documents used in the legacy system.
 This ontology should not be modified without considering the impacts on the `xmltoldmigration` and `fusekicouchdb` projects.

-The `bdrc-production.owl` ontology is the evolving ontology that will be used in developing the production BUDA system going forward, This ontology will include replacements of migration classes and properties with ontology elements from other ontogies such bibframe, foaf and so on.

-The `bdrc.owl` is the original migration ontology and at some point should become the production ontology once references from the migration toolchain projects are sorted out.
+The `bdrc.owl` is the current ontology and at some point the migration toolchain will be sync'd to the this ontology.

 The [resources](resources/) directory contains reference copies of third-party ontologies used in developing the production ontology.